 Moth flies live in your bathtub and sink drains.

-5. The Fearsome Brown Recluse Spider
+5. Brown Recluse Spiders

 Identifying brown recluse spiders can be tricky, since they tend to look like any number of harmless house spiders.
 This easy guide will assist you in determining if you have a problem with these venomous arachnids.

 In my experience, the only good way to control brown recluse spiders is with sticky traps.
 Using toxins and poisons is only going to kill everything in your house!
 The brown recluse is a venomous arachnid that lives in dark corners of basements and garages (and in nature under rocks and in stumps).
 It goes out hunting at night, which means you can sometimes get bitten without even knowing it.
 The good news is that scientists are starting to suspect that the brown recluse rarely injects a lot of venom when it bites.
 The bad bites attributed to brown recluses may be due to other factors—meaning the spider is less of a threat than was once thought.